Your Child's First Visit

 If they do not straighten out, your child may have a bite problem (also known as malocclusion).
 This can cause problems with eating and with teeth cleaning.
 It can also affect your child's looks and make him or her feel out of place.

 Your dentist can suggest ways to treat this, or refer your child to an orthodontist.
-An orthodontist is a dental specialist with 2 to 3 years of extra university training in this area.

 The dentist says my child needs a filling in a baby tooth.
 Since the tooth is going to fall out, why bother?